Xilinx/Vitis_Libraries/docs/src/user_guide/L1/L1_overview_content.rst

 * **L1/test/sw**: the directory that contains the testbench and test infrastructure support for the primitives
 * **L1/test/build**: the directory that includes the vivado_hls script used for creating vivado_hls project to test each primitive's implementation
 * **L1/test/run_test.py**: the python script for testing L1 primitives' implementations
-* **L1/test/set_env.sh**: the shell script for setting up environment used for testing L1 primitives.
+* **L1/test/set_env.sh**: the shell script for setting up the environment used for testing L1 primitives.

 More information about computation and data mover modules can be found in :doc:`L1 computation APIs<L1_compute_api>` and :doc:`L1 data mover APIs<L1_data_mover>`.